Athens Tram: Extensions

+The final terminus of the extension, Akti Poseidonos, opened on 18 February 2026: according to STASY, the opening of Akti Poseidonos required the removal of overhead trolleybus wires, despite the intersection of tram and trolleybus wires being common in many cities.

 In the early 2000s there was proposal for the tram lines to be extended towards Keratsini, Perama and Salamina.
 With a large part of the lines being underground, especially in Keratsini.
 With around an estimated 8,9 km the cost was expected to be around 180 million euros.
 But in 2018 a combined backlash by both local organisations and municipal governments halted the aforementioned plans, with now a new metro line being suggested instead.